Message from the President

 Related compliance standards/external policy documents:

-Publication in the Student Handbook, College Catalog, Staff Handbook and Faculty Manual.
+Publication in the Student Handbook, University Catalog, Staff Handbook and Faculty Manual.

 The U.S. Department of Health and Human Services has found the following treatments to be most effective: